cultuurnet/uit-documentatie/content/search_api_3/latest/searching/offers/booking-availability.md

 | `Available` | there are still tickets and / or seats available for the event |
 | `Unavailable` | the event is sold out or fully booked |

-You can filter by address-related fields using two methods:
+You can filter by booking availability-related fields using two methods:
 * URL parameter
 * Advanced queries